Zomis/Games/documentation/APPROACHES.md

 Disadvantages:
 - Not easily moddable or configurable to change different aspects, such as making a variant with a color property on all players and pieces

+## 6. DSL with Entity-Component-System approach

+Advantages:
++ Very moddable and flexible

+Disadvantages:
+- Very abstract
+- No type-safety guarantees